 Explore a new discipline or attend a class across campus to interact with colleagues that you might not see on a regular basis.
 You’ll learn a lot from experts in their field and you might consider adapting an exercise or seminar format for your discipline.
 Participants and hosts are encouraged to speak after class and discuss teaching at Yale.
 If you have not taught in front of your peers, consider opening your classroom for the first time!

 Yale’s Poorvu Center has sponsored this initiative since spring 2015.
-Each semester, faculty have opened more than 100 courses to their peers and more than 150 faculty register to attend at least one of the open courses.
+Each semester, faculty have opened more than 90 courses to their peers and more than 100 community members register to attend at least one of the open courses.
 More than 700 unique people have taken part in this initiative.
 Past FBD dates: